 - Class Organizer initiative by HaShalom school students

-At the end of the show, representatives of the entrepreneurs presented their initiatives.
+At the end of the show, group representatives presented their initiatives.

-Every student received a certificate of participation and five stones for the young entrepreneur that symbolizes: creativity, flexibility, optimism, communication and persistence.
+Every student received a certificate of participation and five stones for the young entrepreneur.
+These stones symbolize creativity, flexibility, optimism, communication, and persistence.